Freight Rates: How They Are Determined

-How Freight Rates Are Determined
+How Freight Rates Are Calculated

 As you can see, there are several factors that need to be considered when determining how much shipping costs will be.
 Either way, utilizing LTL shipping rather than full truckload is among the smartest ways for companies to save money on shipping.

-Check out our freight shipping rates, it’s free!
+Check out our freight rates, it’s free!